mikosken/RefactoringAssignment/Game/README.md

 which enables injecting `IConfiguration`.
 The game classes contain default values for properties, but these are overridden by the settings in `appSettings.json`.

+To switch the games from practice mode to live mode, open `appSettings.json` and change the setting "PracticeMode" to false.

+It's also possible to adjust the difficulty of the games in settings by changing allowed characters and length of target string.

 ### Game IO / Wrapping System.Console